projects

 NATURE CENTER

-Comprehensive Design
+Comprehensive Design | LTU

 The goal of this project is to use architecture as a vessel for public education opportunities while enhancing the natural environment.
 It aims to provide informative interior and exterior exhibits on the aquatic, reptilian, amphibian, aviary, and vegetative wildlife native to the Great Lakes region.
 It also works to provide informative exhibits on sustainable building performance and sites, as well as water conservation efforts.